internetErik/atomic-scss/README.md

 *(See example usage [here](https://github.com/internetErik/atomic-scss-starter-kit/blob/master/client/scss/atomic.scss))*

-It is highly recommended that you also copy the scss from [_atomic-config-sample.scss](scss/_atomic-config-sample.scss) into your project and use it as a starting point to configure `atomic-scss`.
+It is highly recommended that you also copy the scss from [\_atomic-config-sample.scss](scss/_atomic-config-sample.scss) into your project and use it as a starting point to configure `atomic-scss`.

 ## Configuring

-When you are generating atomic classes think of as generating an API that your application will use for styles (the css class names).
-Part of the configuration is for generating these class names, while another part is for providing the values that are going to be used.

 Here is some sample configuration: